-Just because a stone is a sapphire or emerald or other gem variety does not automatically mean it has value.
+The value of a colored stone is dependent on a number of factors.
+Just because a stone is a sapphire or emerald does not automatically mean it has value.
 Most gem deposits typically produce much more low quality rough than they do rough with gem potential.
 Minerals such as diamond, corundum and quartz have industrial applications, so even in low quality form they are desirable to mine.
 But others do not.
 What are the factors that determine if a piece of gem rough has value?

+Color is considered to be a three-dimensional concept and includes the hue (color name), tone (darkness and lightness) and saturation (vividness).
 The relationship between hue, tone and saturation is important in valuing a colored stone.
 The body color that we observe in the gem is a combination of these properties.
-Usually as a gem becomes more saturated, it will also have a darker tone.
-While the most valuable gem will be a 6-vivid on the saturation scale, the most valuable gems will not be the highest tone value of 8.
-These gems are actually too dark in tone.
-The optimal tone is typically medium to medium dark, 5 to 6 on the tone scale.
+Usually, as a gem becomes more saturated, it will also have a darker tone.
 Different gems have different optimal tone values based on what nature provides us.
 An example of this is aquamarine, which almost always has a lighter tone of blue vs. sapphire, which often has a dark tone of blue.
 Both may be the same hue, but the optimal tone expected to see in the market is much different for both.
 When examining a gemstone, be aware of the light source used to illuminate the gem.
 Ask yourself if the stone have the same appearance in normal viewing conditions.

-Here, cut refers not to shape of the stone (round, pear etc.), but to how well the proportions, symmetry and polish are executed.
+Cut refers to how well the proportions, symmetry and polish are executed rather than its shape.
 How well a gem is cut can greatly affect the overall value because of its influence on color.
 Well-cut stones bring out the beauty and brilliance more, thus increasing the overall grade.
 Poorly cut stones will see light leak out of the stone instead of being returned to the viewer’s eye.

 When combined, the evaluation of color, clarity and cut result in a total grade that considers these three factors.
 While no grading standard exists, our own internationally used publication, the “GemGuide” by Gemworld International, Inc., uses terminology of Commercial, Good, Fine and Extra fine to refine this step.